Working with professional editors

 I focus mainly on copyediting and proofreading; these steps are done after the manuscript’s content has been finalized.
-If you need developmental/content editing help before your manuscript is ready for a copyedit, I can suggest trusted colleagues and resources.
+If you need developmental or content editing help before your manuscript is ready for a copyedit, I can suggest trusted colleagues and resources.

 I use the Chicago Manual of Style (CMOS), the Merriam-Webster dictionary, and my knowledge from ten-plus years as an editor and proofreader to polish your book before publication.
 Visit my Portfolio to see my previous work.

 Copyediting and proofreading are both essential steps in the publishing process.
 Both focus on correcting errors, but there are some big differences in these services.
 Scroll down for details.